Cindy Ann Yeilding

 Cindy A. Yeilding (born May 23, 1960) is an American geologist from Houston, Texas.
-Yeilding is Senior Vice President of British Petroleum, America.
+Yeilding was previously Senior Vice President of British Petroleum, America.
 She was formerly Vice President of exploration technology and assurance, and has held various other positions at BP in oil and gas, exploration of the Gulf of Mexico and geoscience.

 Early life and education

 Cindy Ann Yeilding was born on May 23, 1960.
-When she was a young child, her mother would take her to hunt for fossils and rocks, fostering a love for geology.
-Yeilding was recognised for her mathematical talent during her high school years.
-At university, she initially pursued a math degree, though her true passion was art history and architecture.
-Eventually she switched to a geology major, which she saw as "the perfect melding of art and science".

-She earned a bachelor's degree in Geology from Southern Methodist University in Dallas, Texas, and a master's degree from the University of North Carolina.
+When she was a young child, her mother would take her to hunt for fossils and rocks.
+This promoted her love for geology.
+Yeilding was recognized for her mathematical talent during her high school years.
+At university, she initially pursued a math degree, although her true passions were art history and architecture.
+Eventually, she switched to a geology major, which she saw as "the perfect melding of art and science".
+She earned a bachelor's degree in Geology and Earth Sciences from Southern Methodist University in Dallas, Texas, as well as a master's degree of science in geology from the University of North Carolina.

 Career

 Yeilding initially joined Standard Oil of Ohio (Sohio), an American oil company, as a summer intern.
 In 1985, after she completed her master's degree in geology, the company hired her as an exploration geologist and a carbonate specialist.
 During this period, Yeilding also contributed to academia: she delivered short lectures to institutions such as American Association of Petroleum, assisted in developing courses, and published papers on geology.
 Yeilding has delivered presentations to various esteemed societies as well.
 Shortly after this she became an operations geologist and oversaw off shore-geologic activities.
-In 1987 Sohio was bought by British Petroleum (BP).
+In 1987, Sohio was bought by British Petroleum (BP).
+Throughout her life, she has published over 100 articles on geoscience, CCUS, and energy transition.

-Yeilding's experience working off-shore led her to working in various basins globally.
+Yeilding's experience working offshore led her to working in various basins globally.
 Most notably, she was an influential figure in the exploration and appraisal of the Gulf of Mexico which led to her becoming Chief Geoscientist.
-Later she held the position of Research and Development Manager and worked her way up to overall Vice President for BP.
+Later, she held the position of Research and Development Manager and worked her way up to overall Vice President for BP.
+During her time at BP, Yeilding lead several exploration teams around the world, primarily in Venezuela and the Gulf of Mexico.
+Her work during the deepwater explorations in the Gulf of Mexico eventually lead to the development of BP's subsidiary, BPX&P. She held the positions of Director, Vice President, and Executive Board Committee member at BPX&P. She was formerly Vice President of exploration technology and assurance, and has held various other positions at BP in oil and gas, and geoscience.

 In 2020, Yeilding was the chairperson for a study on capturing, using, and storing carbon performed by the National Petroleum Council.

-Yeilding is member of the Offshore Technology Conference (OTC) Board of Directors.
+Yeilding was previously a part of the Offshore Technology Conference (OTC) Board of Directors, though she is no longer a contemporary member.